 Just as there are many types of knives, there are quite a few ways to sharpen them.
-Here, find out how different knife sharpeners work and compare their pros and cons.
-Some of these methods are ancient while others represent the new wave of precision sharpening.
+Here, learn how different knife sharpeners work and compare their pros and cons.
+Some of these methods are ancient, while others represent a new wave of precision sharpening.

 Whetstones come in a variety of grits and can provide remarkably sharp results.
 The user starts sharpening with the coarsest grit and works toward the finest.
-When done correctly, the knife will gain an edge sharper than a razor.
+When done correctly, the knife can gain a razor-sharp edge.
 Just be aware that this method is slow and requires more patience and expertise than others.

 What to Consider When Choosing the Best Knife Sharpener

 Before buying a knife sharpener, bone up on the difference between sharpening and honing as well as various key factors and features—including material, suitability, and safety—of these precision tools.

 Sharpening and honing are not interchangeable terms.
 They are different tasks that complement each other to keep knife blades keen.
 Each method requires a tool.

 - Sharpening removes metal from a dull blade to create the ideal angle (also known as the profile or grind).
 Although this process alone will restore sharpness, grinding itself can leave microscopic nicks on the blade’s edge.
 That’s where honing comes in.

 - Honing a blade smoothes the surface.
 A honing rod will smooth any nicks and dents out of the blade, creating a perfectly tuned blade edge.
 A quick honing after the sharpening process will yield a sharp, smooth edge.